 I am Dr. Brian Stork, a general urologist in Muskegon, Michigan.
 After nearly fifteen years in private practice, I recently joined Michigan Medicine West Shore Urology as an Assistant Clinical Professor.
-I am also a Clinical Assistant Professor at the Michigan State University College of Osteopathic Medicine.
+I am also a Clinical Assistant Professor at the Michigan State University College of Osteopathic Medicine and serve on the Board of the Michigan State Medical Society.

 I practice general urology, however, I have a special interest in treating urinary stone disease, benign prostatic hyperplasia, incontinence, benign and malignant conditions of the kidney, and prostate cancer.